rpcme/afr-workshop-cc3220sf/Lab5.md

 9.*    *Under Pathname of code signing certificate on device, type tisigner.crt.der.
 10. Make sure *Pathname of firmware image on device* is set to /sys/mcuflashimg.bin
 11. Under Select your firmware image in S3, choose *Select*, and then choose the aws_demos.bin image that contains your updated image.
 12. Under Code signing certificate, choose *Select*, and then choose your code-signing certificate.
 Code-signing certificates are listed by ARN.
-The ARN for your certificate was displayed when you registered it with ACM in Module 2 Step 4 (https://quip-amazon.com/lyqjAdVE6nnd#QKR9CAyPkpN).
+The ARN for your certificate was displayed when you registered it with ACM.
 13. Under Job type, choose *Your job will complete after deploying to the selected devices/groups (snapshot)*.
 14. Under IAM role for OTA update job, choose your OTA service role.
 15. In the ID box, type an alphanumeric ID for your job.